DAGWorks-Inc/hamilton/contrib/hamilton/contrib/user/zilto/webscraper/README.md

 This module implements a simple webscraper that collects the specified HTML tags and removes undesirable ones.
 Simply give it a list of URLs.

-Timeout and retry logic for HTTP request is implemented using the `tenacity` package
+Timeout and retry logic for HTTP request is implemented using the `tenacity` package.

 # Configuration Options
-## Config.when
 This module doesn't receive any configuration.

 ## Inputs